mantidproject/documents/Design/PDcalibration.md

 1. Calculate the calibration constants, `need_name`, which satisfy the equation above.
-Since it is a scalar, it can be calculated as the average `need_name` for each of the peaks in the observed specturm.
+Since it is a scalar, it can be calculated as the average `need_name` for each of the peaks in the observed spectrum.
 This is the 1-parameter version of the Gauss-Markov theorem.

 Updating the `idf`